Video Analytics with Zero-streaming Cameras: Motivations

-We make cameras stream \textit{nothing at all} at video capture time.
-Only in response to user queries, the cameras collaborate with the cloud to process the queried videos.
-Zero streaming caters to limited compute and cold videos: the system consumes network/cloud resources for only analyzing the queried video, a small fraction of the total captured videos.
+\paragraph{Streaming cold videos wastes bandwidth} As discussed in \sect{intro}, cameras are cheap while wireless spectrum is precious.
+Deploying streaming cameras on a shared network incurs poor experience~\cite{complain-camera-1,complain-camera-2} and draws researcher attention~\cite{vigil,filterforward}.
+Dedicated networks are costly~\cite{Comcast-dataplan} and thus only suit a small number of cameras in critical locations.
+While wireless bandwidth grows, consumer demand grows even faster, e.g., 20$\times$ for VR/AR and 10$\times$ for gaming~\cite{cisco-white-paper}.
+Cold video traffic should not contend with consumers for network bandwidth.

+\paragraph{Streaming optimizations cannot offset the waste} One may reduce FPS or resolution of streamed videos.
+Even if users tolerate the resultant lower query accuracy, the saved bandwidth is incomparable to the waste on overwhelmingly streamed cold videos, as we will experimentally show (\S\ref{sec:eval}).
+On-camera ``early filters'' ~\cite{filterforward,reducto,glimpse} are still suboptimal when querying massive \textit{cold} videos.
+(1) Without knowing query objects/parameters at video capture time, a camera may run a generic filter, e.g., discarding no-motion frames; it still streams substantial survival frames (e.g., consider a street-view camera).
+As stated above, most of these frames will remain cold and hence wasted.
+(2) The camera may run a large set of specific filters covering all possible query objects/parameters.
+Even if possible, this incurs a much higher compute cost to camera.

+\paragraph{Edge processing does not justify streaming} Cameras may stream to edge servers.
+Yet, streaming hundreds if not thousands of \textit{always-on}, \textit{cold} video streams, even if possible on certain wireless infrastructures, still wastes precious wireless spectrum at the edge~\cite{spectrum-crunch}.
+Furthermore, deploying and managing video edge servers can be challenging and costly in many scenarios, such as construction sites and remote farms.

+\paragraph{Cameras can retain videos long enough} Table~\ref{tab:storage} shows the price of $\mu$SD cards has been dropped by 2.6$\times$--5.4$\times$ in the past few years.
+Cameras can retain videos for several weeks and for several months soon.
+Such a retention period is already adequate for most retrospective query scenarios, where videos are retained from a few weeks to a few months based on best practice and legal regulations~\cite{surveillance-policy,surveillance-policy2,retention-case-law,eu-video-guideline}.
+For privacy, many regulations \textit{prohibit} video retention longer than a few months and mandate deletion afterwards~\cite{retention-case-law,eu-video-guideline}.

-\paragraph{Scope} We address the first-class concerns in zero-streaming cameras.
-We focus on cold videos, i.e., those queried for the first time.
-We focus on querying individual cameras.
-The resultant design serves as the basis for future enhancement, e.g., caching query results for repetitive queries, exploiting past queries for online refinement~\cite{queryrefinement}, and exploiting cross-camera topology~\cite{rexcam}.
+\paragraph{Our model \& design scope} To harness cold videos, we advocate for zero streaming.
+We focus on cold videos being queried for the first time and querying individual cameras.
+We intend our design to form the basis of future enhancement and extension, e.g., resource scheduling for multiple queries/users/tenants~\cite{filterforward}, caching for repetitive queries~\cite{xu2018deepcache}, exploiting past queries for refinement~\cite{queryrefinement}, and exploiting cross-camera topology~\cite{rexcam}.
 We address limited compute resource on cameras~\cite{cheapcam} and limited network bandwidth~\cite{mpdash}.
 We do not consider the cloud as a limiting factor, assuming it runs fast enough to process frames uploaded from cameras.